Green hydrogen and Power-to-X products

 Green hydrogen and Power-to-X products – how it works

-Using green hydrogen and PtX products is a useful option, in particular, in those instances where the use of electricity is difficult, for instance in aviation and maritime shipping.
-The technology can also be applied in other industries, for instance steel and chemicals.
+Green hydrogen and PtX products are a particularly useful option in contexts where it would be hard to use electricity, for instance in aviation and maritime shipping.
+The technology can also be applied in, for instance, the steel or chemicals industry.

 Green hydrogen and PtX as an economic opportunity for the BMZ's partner countries

-The production of green hydrogen and PtX products requires massive amounts of electricity.
-In order to meet the future demand for climate-neutral fuels, Germany's potential for power production from renewable sources will likely be insufficient.
-Germany will therefore have to import PtX products on a large scale over the medium to long term.
+Manufacturing green hydrogen and PtX products requires massive amounts of electricity.
+Germany is unlikely to have the capacity to produce enough electricity from renewables to meet the future demand for climate-neutral fuels.
+So it will have to import PtX products on a large scale over the medium to long term.

-Making such products will offer countries in the Global South a broad range of opportunities for economic development.
-The green hydrogen sector fosters the development of local value chains, makes economies more resilient to crises, and creates jobs.
-Simultaneously, it contributes to energy security and helps countries to make the necessary transition towards sustainable local energy supplies.
+Making such products offers countries in the Global South a broad range of opportunities for economic development.
+The green hydrogen sector leads to the development of local value chains, makes economies more crisis-resilient, and creates jobs.
+At the same time, it boosts energy security and helps countries to make the necessary transition towards a sustainable local energy supply.

 National Hydrogen Strategy – Germany pioneers green hydrogen

-Another major challenge for PtX products – in addition to sourcing sufficient renewable energy – is how to develop the market for such products.
-Improved technology and, in particular, economies of scale in the field of production can help to bring prices down dramatically, thus stimulating greater demand.
+Another major challenge for PtX – in addition to sourcing sufficient renewable energy – is how to develop the market for such products.
+Improvements in technology and, in particular, the economies of scale brought by mass production can help to bring prices down dramatically, thus stimulating demand.

-Reference projects are to be launched in selected partner countries for the production of green hydrogen and PtX products in order to increase the market share of these products and support a socially and environmentally sound transformation on the ground.
+Reference projects are to be launched in selected partner countries for the production of green hydrogen and PtX products in order to increase the market share of these products and support a social-ecological transformation on the ground.

 Development of a PtX supply – BMZ plans to support construction of a reference plant

 Under the National Hydrogen Strategy, the BMZ has entered into an alliance with Morocco for the development of the Power-to-X sector.
 Morocco is one of the pioneers in the renewable energy sector in Africa.
-In Ouarzazate, one of the world's biggest solar power plants has been built with German support.
+One of the world's biggest solar power plants has been built in Ouarzazate, with German support.
 It provides climate-friendly power for 1.3 million people.

-Under the partnership with Morocco, the first step involves the construction of Africa's first industrial-scale plant for green hydrogen and PtX derivatives.
+The first stage of the partnership with Morocco is the building of Africa's first industrial-scale plant for green hydrogen and PtX derivatives.
 The two sides are planning to establish some 100 megawatts in electrolysis capacity.
 The aim is to show that competitive green hydrogen and/or PtX products can indeed be generated in the partner countries of German development cooperation.

-In this project, the BMZ attaches top priority to using the necessary energy and water resources sustainably.
-Efforts are being undertaken to avoid competition for these resources between the plant and local communities.
-This is done by expanding sustainable energy supplies, tapping sustainable sources of water, and offering training.
+In this project, the BMZ attaches top priority to ensuring that the energy and water resources required are used sustainably.
+Every effort is being made to ensure the production plant is not competing with the local community for use of these resources.
+This is done by expanding the supply of sustainable energy, identifying and developing sustainable sources of water, and offering training.

 Other ministries and their activities